 Students will be admitted in MBBS course within a deadline (to be announced in appropriate time) on the basis of national merit list of the admission test conducted by DGHS for the session 2017-2018.
 During admission candidates must pay the fees and submit all original documents (SSC & HSC/O & A level certificate and mark sheets or equivalent certificate from DGHS) in the office.

 Foreign students must submit their original required documents approved and recognized by the Ministry of Health and Ministry of Foreign Affairs in their respective countries.
 An equivalent certificate of their grades & transcripts from DGHS of Bangladesh should be produced and finally submitted at the college office.
 As the national entrance examination for MBBS course is held in October each year, foreign students willing to get admission should apply beforehand in order to avoid any inconvenience or delay regarding the admission procedure.

 Application form, prospectus and other information are both available at the office of Dr. Sirajul Islam Medical College and at the official website.
 Completed application form and relevant documents must be submitted to the office by the candidate or his/her representative.

 For admission in MBBS course the students will apply in prescribed form (to be collected from the Principal's office).
 The completed form, along with the following documents are to be submitted on or before the due date as declared in advertisement.

-- Result Sheet (Merit Position) of MBBS admission test for 2016-2017 conducted by DGHS.
+- Computer generated result sheet (Merit Position) of MBBS admission test for 2017-2018 conducted by DGHS of Bangladesh.